Thomas-Penner1/Trivia-Buzzer/README.md

 This is a trivia buzzer designed to facilitate live trivia, without the need for physical buzzers, or requiring everyone to be in the same location.
 A link to the webpage will be provided once the website is hosted.

 The application uses Next.js for the front end, and Node.JS for the back end, allowing for a simple development process.
+As well, I built a communication protocol on top of the Websocket protocol.
+More documentation of that protocol is to come.

 This project is still in progress, and some of the things that still need to be done are:
  - Website hosting
  - Unit tests
  - Integration tests
+ - Documentation

 ### Future